paoloumali/vagrant-alma-1/README.md

 # vagrant-alma-1

-Use vagrant for almalinux 10
+Use vagrant to launch almalinux 10 VM

+- `sudo vagrant up` so the libvirt setup will use system session